missionmike/predictions-wiki/src/content/predictions/google-deepmind-ceo-cure-all-diseases-10-years.md

 ---
-title: 'All Diseases could be Cured in 10 Years'
+title: 'All Diseases Could be Curable in 10 Years'
 description: "Google Deepmind's CEO mentions that he believes that AI could potentially cure all diseases in 10 years."
 pubDate: '4/21/25'
 expiryDate: '4/21/35'